bk138/droidVNC-NG/README.md

 * Functionality to provide default configuration via a JSON file.
 * Zeroconf/Bonjour publishing for VNC server auto-discovery.
 * Per-client mouse pointers on the controlled device.
+* Ability to control a device’s shared screen directly from a web browser by shipping the fabulous [noVNC](https://github.com/novnc/noVNC) client with the server app.
+This alleviates the need for a native VNC client.

 ## How to use